geonetwork/doc/source/customizing-application/editor-ui/creating-custom-editor.rst

        <edmerp-help>
          <div class="row">
            <div class="col-xs-offset-2 col-xs-8">
              <p class="help-block">The European Directory for Marine Environment
                  Research Project (EDMERP) contains descriptions of many projects.
                  This catalogue is maintained ...</p>
              </div>
          </div>
        </edmerp-help>

-Attributes:
+        Attributes:- **ref** (Mandatory)The tag name of the element to insert in the localization file.

-- **ref** (Mandatory)
+          - **if** (Optional)

-The tag name of the element to insert in the localization file.
+An XPath expression to evaluate.
+If true, the text is displayed.
           .. _creating-custom-editor-action:
 Adding a button
 ---------------